Homework: More Time on Task

 Putting this approach into practice isn't easy, but there are some important examples of success.
 For example, Rocketship Education, an organization of charter schools, has used blended learning in its schools since 2007.
 The results have been impressive, but "flipping" the classroom is only part of the story.
 As usual, no single change, on its own, produces magical results.

-Students with specific learning challenges (like dyslexia, dysgraphia or ADHD) can have a particularly hard time keeping up with everyday homework.
+As we explore in Ed100 Lesson 2.7, students with specific learning challenges (like dyslexia, dysgraphia, or ADHD) can have a particularly hard time keeping up with everyday homework.

 Questions & Comments